ankitashanbhag08/learn-languages-shanbhag-ankita/README.md

 );
 ```

 There are categories (optional) for the words that the teacher adds.
 You can insert some sample categories in the table category_master.
 Run the following statement.
+However, the second release makes it possible to add categories via UI too.

 ```
 INSERT INTO category_master (name) VALUES ("ANIMALS");